martinjrobins/diffsol/book/src/primer/compartmental_models_of_drug_delivery.md

 - \\(CL\\) [mL/h], the clearance/elimination rate from the central compartment
 - \\(Q_{p1}\\) [mL/h], the transition rate between central compartment and peripheral compartment 1

-We will solve this system of ODEs using the DiffSol crate.
-Rather than trying to write down the dose function as a mathematical function, we will neglect the dose function from the equations and instead using DiffSol's API to specify the dose at specific time points.
+We will solve this system of ODEs using the Diffsol crate.
+Rather than trying to write down the dose function as a mathematical function, we will neglect the dose function from the equations and instead using Diffsol's API to specify the dose at specific time points.

 First lets write down the equations in the standard form of a first order ODE system: